You have an important meeting with your boss today to discuss your job performance.

 Exposure therapy has also been used to relieve more general forms of anxiety, such as

-- hypervigilance to threats in the environment, and
+- Hyper-vigilance to threats in the environment

-A form of prolonged exposure therapy – wherein individuals learn to approach their traumatic memories, feelings, and triggering situations gradually – has been found effective for PTSD, including that suffered by victims of sexual assault (Rothbaum, Foa, & Hembree, 2007).
+A form of prolonged exposure therapy – wherein individuals learn to approach their traumatic memories, feelings, and triggering situations gradually – has been found effective for PTSD, including that experienced by victims of sexual assault (Rothbaum, Foa, & Hembree, 2007).

 In a study of 1,931 veterans referred for PTSD, prolonged exposure therapy was also found to reduce those meeting clinical thresholds for PTSD, from 87% to 46% (Eftekhari et al., 2013).
 Prolonged exposure is currently considered the gold standard treatment for PTSD.

 She tried extensive talk therapy, various medications, and psychiatric consults, with no improvement.
 She was finally referred to an OCD specialist who recommended prolonged exposure therapy with response prevention (ERP).
-This form of exposure therapy pairs extensive exposure to obsessive material, in this case, the client’s own tape-recorded descriptions of blaspheming, and “Hell”.
+This form of exposure therapy pairs extensive exposure to obsessive material, in this case, the client’s own tape-recorded descriptions of blaspheming and “Hell.”